randyttruong/496notes/README.md

 - L09: Introduction to Streaming Algorithms
 - L10: The Misra-Gries Algorithm
 - L11: Count-Min Sketch and the Counting Distinct Elements problem
-- L12: TODO
+- L12: HyperLogLog
+- L13: Online Algorithms Introduction
+- L14: Online Algorithms Part 2
+- L15: Introducing Approximation Algorithms and FPT Algorithms

 ## Additional funsies
-Because I don't know that much about math, I also examined the following books in order to get myself up to speed in combinatorics, probability, and probabilistic methods in combinatorics.
+these are some pretty good books for getting up to speed in combinatorics, probability, and probabilistic methods in combinatorics.

 - `A Walk Through Combinatorics` by Miklos Bona